nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft.md

    To quantify this relationship systematically, we implement the following approach:

-1. **Distance Transform**: Using the identified urban center points as reference locations, we apply a Euclidean distance transform to create a distance map where each pixel value represents its distance from the nearest urban center:
+**a.
+Distance Transform**: Using the identified urban center points as reference locations, we apply a Euclidean distance transform to create a distance map where each pixel value represents its distance from the nearest urban center:

 $$
 D(x,y) = \min_{(c_x,c_y) \in C} \sqrt{(x-c_x)^2 + (y-c_y)^2}